 High Blood Pressure and Preeclampsia

-Chronic hypertension (CHTN) is diagnosed when there is a persistent elevation of your blood pressure which may be diagnosed prior to 20 weeks of pregnancy or may have been diagnosed prior to pregnancy.
+Chronic hypertension (CHTN) is diagnosed when there is a persistent elevation of blood pressure, which may be diagnosed prior to 20 weeks of pregnancy or may have been diagnosed prior to pregnancy.

-Specialists at the Texas Fetal Center will follow you and your pregnancy very closely for development of worsening complications.
-Doctors at the Center will work with other adult medicine subspecialists as needed, and additional testing will be performed based on your specific needs.
+Maternal-fetal medicine specialists affiliated with Memorial Hermann will follow the patient and her pregnancy very closely for development of worsening complications.
+Affiliated physicians will work with other adult medicine subspecialists as needed, and the patient may undergo additional testing based on her specific needs.

 Some women require medications to lower blood pressure during pregnancy.
-Maternal-fetal medicine specialists will prescribe antihypertensive medications which are safe in pregnancy.
+Maternal-fetal medicine specialists may prescribe antihypertensive medications.

-Preeclampsia is diagnosed when your blood pressure increases during pregnancy, but this increase occurs after 20 weeks and is associated with protein in your urine.
+Preeclampsia is diagnosed when a patient’s blood pressure increases during pregnancy, but this increase occurs after 20 weeks and is associated with protein in the patient’s urine.

-The causes of preeclampsia is not known but preeclampsia occurs more frequently in women with chronic high blood pressure, pregestational diabetes, vascular and connective tissue diseases, lupus, antiphospholipid antibody syndrome, kidney disease, multiple gestations, and obesity.
+The causes of preeclampsia is not known; however, preeclampsia occurs more frequently in women with chronic high blood pressure, pregestational diabetes, vascular and connective tissue diseases, lupus, antiphospholipid antibody syndrome, kidney disease, multiple gestations, and obesity.

-Maternal-fetal medicine specialists at the Texas Fetal Center will follow you and your pregnancy very closely for development of complications, and will work with other adult medicine subspecialists as needed, and additional testing will be performed based on your specific needs.
+Affiliated maternal-fetal medicine specialists will follow the patient and her pregnancy very closely for development of complications, and will work with other adult medicine subspecialists as needed, and additional testing will be performed based on the patient’s specific needs.

-Often preterm delivery is recommended to avoid worsening of your health.
-In these situations, your baby will be stabilized and treated by the physicians in the neonatal intensive care nursery at Children's Memorial Hermann Hospital.
-The Center will develop a coordinated plan for you and your baby before, during and after delivery.
+Often preterm delivery is recommended to avoid worsening of the patient’s health.
+In these situations, affiliated specialists will stabilize and treat the baby in the Level IV Neonatal Intensive Care Unit (NICU) at Children's Memorial Hermann Hospital.
+The affiliated team will develop a coordinated plan for both mom and baby before, during and after delivery.

-Gestational hypertension is diagnosed when your blood pressure increases after 20 weeks of pregnancy, but there is no significant amount of protein in your urine.
-Pregnancies complicated by gestational hypertension will closely monitored, and the Texas Fetal Center will develop a coordinated plan for you and your baby before, during and after delivery.
+Gestational hypertension is diagnosed when a patient’s blood pressure increases after 20 weeks of pregnancy, but there is no significant amount of protein in the patient’s urine.
+The affiliated specialists will closely monitor pregnancies complicated by gestational hypertension and will develop a coordinated plan for both mom and baby before, during and after delivery.

-With eclampsia, in addition to your blood pressure increase after 20 weeks of pregnancy and elevated urinary protein, convulsions or seizure activity can occur.
+With eclampsia, in addition to the patient’s blood pressure increase after 20 weeks of pregnancy and elevated urinary protein, convulsions or seizure activity can occur.